Ghanada: Why did Ghana-da come for?

 After forty years of publication of the first Ghanada story, the author revealed when and how Ghanada appeared for the first time in the story Ghanada Elen (Ghanada Came) in 1985 upon the requested by the fans of Ghanada.

-"It was the early days of this mess-bari many years ago, when the four friends just occupied this house and were trying to settle down, a strange person, whose age could be anywhere between thirty-five to fifty-five, with a thin and lanky structure like an axe having a deep baritone voice and carrying a small canvas bag, approached them for help.
+"It was the early days of this mess-bari many years ago, when the four bachelor friends moved in to this house forming a contributary kitchen while trying to settle down in the city of Calcutta, a strange unknown person, whose age could be anywhere between thirty-five to fifty-five, with a thin and lanky structure like an axe, having a deep baritone voice and carrying a small canvas bag, approached them for help.

 He needed accommodation to get a confirmed postal address because seven years ago while he was working as an expert in guns, he promised Bob Kenneth, a licensed hunter in Uganda, that if his help was ever needed Bob should put an advertisement in the Times (London) magazine with a symbol of Jerboa.

 After keeping a keen eye for the last seven years, at last he saw the most awaited advertisement in the Times at the Imperial Library of Calcutta, while spending a few days in the city.
 He sent a letter to Bob asking for details in reply to the advertisement letting him know about this house in particular at 72 Banamali Naskar Lane as his address for receiving communication.
 Now he should wait here only for a few days till the reply comes from Bob.

 He himself had chosen a dilapidated rooftop attic room on the second floor and assured that he could manage with the broken bed which he already cleaned up, just for a few days.

 The young four friends eagerly agreed to extend all the help to this distressed man, only in lieu of the magical opportunity of listening from him the exceptionally impressive, surprising, and awe-inspiring story involving Jerboa (having no idea what it was), and implored upon him to stay as long as the reply reaches him.
 The strange man settled in the attic with his canvas bag.
 The canvas bag had long gone but the reply from Bob Kenneth never reached in all these years.
 The man in distress, Ghanada, the fantastic teller of incredible tall tales, settled in the mess-bari rent-free for years to come."